Treatments

 Shockwave therapy is a non-surgical treatment, and works by delivering impulses of energy, targeted to specific damaged tissues within the abnormal tendon.

-Get rapid acces to a diagnostic knee arthroscopy performed by our expert orthopaedic surgeons at Nuffield Health Cheltenham Hospital.
+A knee arthroscopy allows your surgeon to see inside your knee joint to diagnose and treat problems inside the knee.
+Get rapid access to a diagnostic knee arthroscopy performed by our expert orthopaedic surgeons at Nuffield Health Cheltenham Hospital.

 Knee replacement surgery in Cheltenham